mccormicka/Mockgoose/README.md

     npm install mockgoose --save-dev

-To run the tests and see what is supported by Mockgoose navigate to the Mockgoose folder and run
+To run the tests and see what is supported by Mockgoose navigate to the Mockgoose folder and run the test suite

     npm test